shengchenyang/AyugeSpiderTools/README_en.md

         - [x] Example of using asyncio and aioMysql in a pipeline script.
     - [x] Integration of data push functions for Kafka, RabbitMQ, etc.
 - [x] Common development scenarios:
-    - [x] Concatenation of sql statements, only for simple scenarios, with further optimization to be done.
+    - [x] Concatenation of sql statements, only for simple scenarios.
 Improvement directions and reference libraries have been provided.
-    - [x] Concatenation of MongoDB statements.
     - [x] Formatting data processing, such as removing web page tags, removing unnecessary spaces, etc.
     - [x] Methods for restoring font-encrypted text to its original form to bypass anti-spider measures:
         - [x] Based on mapping of font files such as ttf and woff, or combined with css, etc.